csparpa/pyowm/README.md

 ## Documentation
 Each release has its own [changelog](https://github.com/csparpa/pyowm/wiki/Changelog).

-The library API documentation is available on [Read the Docs](https://pyowm.readthedocs.org/en/stable/).
+The library software API documentation is available on [Read the Docs](https://pyowm.readthedocs.org/en/stable/).

 ## Contributing